TCCPP/wheatley/wiki-articles/llm.md

 - LLMs are bad at C and C++
 - LLMs are wrong more often than not
 - LLMs answer with complete confidence even when wrong
-- If you're new to C++ you likely don't know enough to know when answers are wrong
+- If you're new to C or C++ you likely don't know enough to know when answers are wrong